dapetcu21/defold-fmod/README.md

 live_update = 1
 ```

+## Lua Headers (EmmyLua)
+[EmmyLua](https://github.com/EmmyLua) is lua plugin for [IntelliJ IDEA](https://www.defold.com/community/projects/128566/) and VSCode.

+Add fmod_headers.lua to your project and it will autocomplete fmod.

 ## Contributing

-See [CONTRIBUTE.md](./CONTRIBUTE.md) for details about how to contribute to this project.
+See [CONTRIBUTE.md](./CONTRIBUTE.md) for details about how to contribute to this project.]

 [example]: ./main/main.script
 [FMOD]: https://fmod.com